 We do not acquire personal data from other parties.
 We do not sell personal data.
 We will never share your personal data without your consent.

-Our mailing lists are hosted by MailChimp.
-Our entry forms for the Awards and membership surveys are hosted by SurveyMonkey.
+Our mailing lists are hosted by MailChimp and Beacon CRM.
+Our entry forms for the Awards and membership surveys are hosted by SurveyMonkey and Beacon CRM.

 We run online events using Zoom.
 Any registration information you enter on this platform to attend an event organised through the account controlled by the GFW will only be used to enable you to attend the event.